 PhD student workshop 2020

-The CSA Centre would like to invite students currently enrolled on a doctoral programme to a one-day workshop on Tuesday 12 May 2020 at London Metropolitan University.
+The CSA Centre would like to invite students currently enrolled on a doctoral programme to a one-day workshop on Tuesday 12 May 2020 which will take place virtually over video conferencing.

 The intention of this workshop is to bring together a multi-disciplinary group of people undertaking doctoral research into issues relating to what works to foster an effective multi-agency response to CSA alongside developing an increased understanding and awareness of the scale and nature of CSA.